-This proposal has been reviewed under Executive Order 12988, Civil Justice Reform.
+This final rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 Under the order provisions now in effect, final free and restricted percentages may be established for tart cherries handled during the crop year.
-This proposed rule would establish final free and restricted percentages for tart cherries for the 2011-12 crop year, beginning July 1, 2011, through June 30, 2012.
+This final rule establishes final free and restricted percentages for tart cherries for the 2011-12 crop year, beginning July 1, 2011, through June 30, 2012.

 The Act provides that administrative proceedings must be exhausted before parties may file suit in court.
-Under section 608c(15)(A) of the Act, any handler subject to an order may file Federal Register Vol. 77, No. 42 Friday, March 2, 2012 with USDA a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
+Under section 608c(15)(A) of the Act, any handler subject to an order may file with USDA a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
 A handler is afforded the opportunity for a hearing on the petition.
 After the hearing, USDA would rule on the petition.
-The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review USDA's ruling on the petition, provided an action is filed not later than 20 days after the date of the entry of the ruling.
+The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review USDA's ruling on the petition, provided an action is filed not later than 20 days after the date of the entry of the ruling

-This rule invites comments on the establishment of final free and restricted percentages for the 2011-12 crop year.
-This action would establish the proportion of tart cherries from the 2011 crop which may be handled in commercial outlets at 88 percent free and 12 percent restricted.
+This final rule establishes the final free and restricted percentages for the 2011-12 crop year.
+This action establishes the proportion of tart cherries from the 2011 crop which may be handled in commercial outlets at 88 percent free and 12 percent restricted.
 These percentages should stabilize marketing conditions by adjusting supply to meet market demand and help improve grower returns.
 The action was recommended by the Board at a meeting on September 15, 2011.